sultanhalruwaili/Week02_Day02_Arrays-Functions/README.md

 ## Functions
 - make the above programs into their own functions.
-- bonus: Make a button that calls on each function in your html page.
-- bonus 2: Put the variables and operators lab into functions as well.
+- bonus: Put the variables and operators lab into functions as well.